 New Zealand’s new legislation that would decriminalise abortion will be sent to a parliamentary Select Committee after it overwhelmingly passed its first reading last Thursday.

-Of the 120 Members of Parliament, all of whom were free to vote according to conscience, 94 submitted votes in favour of the abortion law reform bill with 23 against; Wanaka’s representative, Waitaki MP Jacqui Dean was amongst those who opposed the bill.
+Of the 120 Members of Parliament, all of whom were free to vote according to conscience, 94 submitted votes in favour of the abortion law reform bill with 23 against; Wanaka’s representative, Waitaki MP Jacqui Dean, was amongst those who opposed the bill.
+Three National Party MPs were absent from the vote.

 After the Select Committee reviews the legislation and conducts consultations, there will likely be more rounds of voting in order for it to become passed into law.
 The bill will be decided by MPs on a conscience vote, although NZ First has indicated they want a referendum.